 LABOUR CODE FOR BAND EMPLOYEES

-To repeal and replace Swan Lake First Nation Administrative Policy Manual enacted on the 28nd day of February, 2005, to repeal and replace Motion 060059-1 Motion to Amend Retirement Policy enacted on June 5, 2009 and to repeal and replace Motion 020110-4 enacted on February 4, 2010.
+To repeal and replace Swan Like Band of Indians Band Employee by-law (1969), to repeal and replace Swan Lake First Nation Administrative Policy Manual enacted on the 28nd day of February, 2005, to repeal and replace Motion 060059-1 Motion to Amend Retirement Policy enacted on June 5, 2009 and to repeal and replace Motion 020110-4 enacted on February 4, 2010.

 NOTE: This document contains the Swan Lake First Nation Labour Code for Band employees only.
 It is based on the Canadian Federal Labour Code but contains changes where Swan Lake First Nation policy goes above the minimum standards which the Canadian Federal Labour Codes sets.
 For details and updates on federal policy, please consult the Canadian Federal Labour Code.